footprintanalytics/Recruitment/interview.md

-# big data candidate assignment
+# data analyst candidate assignment

 please init a dataframe with 10 million rows of data: index, a random number then find the top 100 biggest number